Suns snap 3-game skid, roll to 114-93 win over Warriors - WHIZ News

+PHOENIX (AP) — The Frank Kaminsky-Abdel Nader connection isn’t the first thing — or the second or third thing — that opposing teams are usually concerned about when facing the Phoenix Suns.

+But for one night, the two backups were unstoppable in the fourth quarter and helped the Suns snap a frustrating three-game losing streak.

-PHOENIX (AP) — Mikal Bridges scored 20 points, Deandre Ayton added 12 points and 13 rebounds and the Phoenix Suns pulled away in the second half to beat the Golden State Warriors 114-93 on Thursday night.
+Nader scored 16 points, Kaminsky nearly had a triple double with 12 points, 13 rebounds and eight assists and Phoenix pulled away in the second half to beat the Golden State Warriors 114-93 on Thursday night.

-The Suns snapped a three-game losing streak and moved back above .500 at 9-8.
-The Warriors fell to 10-9.
+Suns coach Monty Williams was particularly pleased with the way the backups played, which was a big reason the team had 34 assists on 41 made baskets.

+“That’s the kind of basketball we want to play,” Williams said.
+“That’s the level I’m going to hold the guys to.
+34 assists, the ball movement, the player movement, that’s who we are.
+The balance was much better tonight.”

+“Frank’s been amazing, making the job way easier for guys like myself,” Nader said.
+“A big man with his head up and making those passes is huge.”

-The Suns did some of their best work when the bench was in the game.
-Kaminsky narrowly missed a triple-double with 12 points, 13 rebounds and eight assists, and Nader added 16 points and five rebounds.
+The Suns did some of their best work when the bench was in the game but the starters were solid too.
+All five of them scored in double figures and Mikal Bridges led the team with 20.
+Deandre Ayton added 12 points and 13 rebounds in 23 minutes.

 Stephen Curry led the Warriors with 27 points on 10-of-20 shooting, including 5 of 10 from 3-point range.
 Andrew Wiggins had 16 points, and Eric Paschall 12.